hpcleuven/VscDocumentation/source/access/ondemand/index.rst

 :fas:`circle-play` Open OnDemand
 ################################

-Open OnDemand provides a user interface to HPC clusters from within a web browser.
-This tool supports a range of different apps and features that not only allow the user to easily submit jobs from within the browser, but also provide different coding GUIs, tools for plotting and more.
+Open OnDemand web portal provides a user interface to HPC clusters from within a web browser.
+It supports a range of different apps and features that not only allow the user to easily submit jobs from within the browser, but also provide different coding GUIs, tools for plotting and more.

 Portals
 =======